Today we’re taking a look at Become a Front-End Developer.

 - Does Educative have videos?

 No, Educative does not offer videos in their courses.
 Instead you'll learn with interactive lessons.
 This includes embedded code editors, code snippets, playgrounds, illustrations and quizzes.
+To learn more about the contents of Educative's courses, tune in to today's post where we'll look at the contents of their Learning Path Become a Front End Developer.

 - "One stop shop" for learning the basics of front-end web development